NeatU CSS Framework

 Here is a normal table with no classes except those which determine its width (n-lw-75, n-xlw-60, and n-full-padding-sw.

-The color in the table comes from the value of the variable var(--n-primary-brand-color) in CSS.
+The color in the table comes from the value of the variable var(--n-brand-primary-color) in CSS.

 Rank Country Population